NVIDIA/dgx-cloud-examples/lepton/sdk_example/README.md

 `--env` and `--secret` arguments can be added multiple times to append additional environment variables and secrets.

-If `--is_private` is not set, the RayCluster will default to being visible to all members of the workspace
+If `--is-private` is not set, the RayCluster will default to being visible to all members of the workspace